ranwahle/router-package/readme.md

 # Vanilla JS Routing package

-This package is an angular-like routing package, only insetead of Angular components, it renders a vanilla JS custome elements.
+This package is an angular-like routing package, only instead of Angular components, it renders a vanilla JS custom elements.

 ## Use this package